World-of-Workflows/WorkflowsUniversity/docs/22_samples/README.md

 - HTTP requests,
 - Open AI,
+- multiple triggers
 - Saving files,
 - Downloading files,
 - Credentials,
 - Variables from Settings Type
+- Web UI features such as
+  - checkboxes
+  - submitting on change
+  - submitting on button press
+  - Tailwinds CSS

 [Refreshing an Access Token](./accessToken.html) show how to use these concepts: